juliosantosjob/Appium-Selenide/docs/Execute.md

 mvn test
 ```

+Thus the tests will be executed using the Appium.

 ### Running with BrowserStack

 to run the tests pointing to the Browserstack access the path "src/main/java/resources" and create a file with the